-One of the bittersweet moments parents experience is their kids growing up.
-They become trees standing tall, spreading out their branches to explore life outside the tutelage of mom and dad.
-And while this is expected and even encouraged, it remains scary nonetheless.
+One of the saddest moments for parents is when their children grow up.
+They become straightforward trees, extending their branches to check health without being taught by their mother and father.
+And while this is to be expected and even encouraged, it is frightening.

-Your little man doesn’t want to be called little man anymore.
-They don’t want you embarrassing them in the presence of their friends.
-So you can’t scream I love you pumpkin when you drop them off at school, and many other rituals that used to be okay suddenly becomes embarrassing to them.
+Your boyfriend no longer wants to be called a teenager.
+They do not want you to embarrass them in front of their friends.
+So you can’t shout I love pumpkin when you drop them off at school, and many other traditions that used to be good just embarrass them.

 Breathe!
-Your kid doesn’t hate you.
-They are only growing up.
-And this phase, every parent will have to go through.
-If it is any consolation, they will also experience the same emotions with their kids when they become parents.
-And you will become the cool grandparent everyone runs to. *BIG GRIN*
+Your child does not hate you.
+They only grow.
+And at this stage, every parent will have to pass.
+If there is comfort, they will also feel the same way their children do when they become parents.
+And you will be a cool grandparent that everyone runs to. * THEY ARE VERY SICK *

-To show that you are not alone, Lisa Rubisch, a New York City-based commercial director has this to say about this phase.
+To show that you are not alone, Lisa Rubisch, a New York City-based business director, has something to say about this section.

-“It never occurred to me that my son would grow up to rebel against me, a la Alex P. Keaton.
+“It never occurred to me that my son would grow up against me, Alex P. Keaton.

-When my son was little, I dressed him up in my image.
-He had Beatles-esque moppy haircuts; he wore tiny converse sneakers, sweatpants with vertical red and cream stripes, shrunken black hoodies, and army pants.
-He also didn’t mind wearing fluorescent-anything.
-He looked liked the mod/punk child I had always imagined I would have.
+When my son was young, I dressed him in a picture.
+He had Beatles-Esque moppy hair; he was wearing small converse sneakers, red and cream-colored trousers, wrinkled black hoodies, and military trousers.
+She had no problem wearing anything bright.
+He looked like the mod/punk kid I always thought I would have.

-But as he grew, his own style emerged, and nope, it wasn’t what I groomed him to love.
-He now dresses behind closed doors, in private.
-His current fashion is to blend with the crowd, and his palette ranges from grey to black.
-He favors oversized Adidas basketball shorts that make me shudder.
-No pockets, no graphics – nothing.
-My heart deflated a bit when he cut his amazing wavy overgrown rock star hair for an almost militaristic buzz.
+But as he grew older, his style came out, no, it wasn’t something I was prepared for.
+Now she wears it behind closed doors, in private.
+Her current fashion mixes with the crowd, and her palette ranges from gray to black.
+He loves big Adidas basketball shorts that can make me shudder.
+No packs, no graphics – nothing.
+My heart ached as he cut his amazing rock hair that had grown so amazingly that it made a military noise.

-As hard as it is for me to understand, it’s his style, and he’s proud of the way he looks.
-Like everyone, I express myself through my clothes.
-We are what we wear, and my expression is to be different from everyone else as possible.
-My style was cultivated out of a need to rebel against my hometown’s conservative, preppy sameness.
+Although it is hard for me to understand, his style, he is proud of the way he looks.
+Like everyone else, I identify myself with my clothes.
+We are what we wear, and my speech should be as different for everyone as possible.
+My style was planted because of the need to revolt in our next town, which is like preppy.

-Is it okay that my ten-year-old son is embarrassed by me?
-I guess it is the normal state of the universe.
-Even if I’m an urban mom whose work has me staying relatively current, I think I still am too old school for him.
+Is it okay for my ten-year-old son to be embarrassed by me?
+I think that’s a normal situation.
+Although I am an urban mother whose job makes me stay current, I think I am in a very old school for her.

-As his mom, I am proud of him.
-I’m happy he has charted his course and seems comfortable walking on his fashion path.
-My consolation is that I still have my younger boy, who still thinks I’m the coolest.
-He is only seven, and soon, I may have to go through the MOM YOU ARE EMBARRASSING ME phase with him.
-But until then, I will revel in its comfort, like a sweatshirt with a beard on it.”
+As her mother, I am proud of her.
+I am glad she has arranged her studies and she seems comfortable walking in her fashion path.
+What comforts me is that I still have my little boy who still thinks I am the coolest.
+She is only seven years old, and soon, I may have to pass her by MY MOTHER.
+But until then, I will be happy with its comfort, like a bearded shirt. “

 Read more on our blog.